7 Best OTC Hearing Aids of 2026

 2. ELEHEAR Beyond — Budget Pick

 Bluetooth connectivity works across both iOS and Android, streaming phone calls through both hearing aids simultaneously.
 The built-in tinnitus masking feature is unusual at this price tier: most OTC devices require a premium upgrade for tinnitus relief options, but ELEHEAR includes adjustable masking sounds (white noise, pink noise, nature sounds) in the app.
 The RIC form factor accommodates a wide range of ear canal shapes and is easier to handle than CIC designs.
-The IPX5 water resistance rating is the principal hardware limitation — adequate for daily sweat and rain, but not the IP68 submersion rating of the Sony or Jabra models.
+The IPX5 water resistance rating is the principal hardware limitation — adequate for daily sweat and rain, but not the IP68 submersion rating of the Lexie B3 or Jabra Enhance Select 700.
 For buyers focused on maximizing value without sacrificing meaningful OTC functionality, the ELEHEAR Beyond is the clearest recommendation in this guide.
 For comparison, our diagnostic device reviews apply the same value-per-dollar framework across clinical tools.

 ELEHEAR Beyond OTC Hearing Aids with AI Speech Enhancement